In our business, we talk a lot about ductile iron nodularity, which is a prime indicator of quality in ductile castings.

 Achieving more nodular iron

-To achieve superior nodularity in our ductile iron casting process, there are a few things we must pay attention to.
+To achieve superior ductile iron nodularity in our ductile iron production process, there are a few things we must pay attention to.
 This includes a deeper understanding of the properties of ductile iron materials.Here are several factors that contribute significantly to the structural integrity and performance of ductile iron:

 - What we start with — the base iron and accompanying metals a melting furnace is "charged" with